jfahrer/dockerizing_rails/_assignments/assignment_04.md

 Back on you command line you should see the output of the Rails server.

-Go ahead and try to create a few books via the web interface.
+Go ahead and try to create a few to-dos via the web interface.

 Once you are done, you can terminate Rails and the container by pressing `Ctrl-C`.

-> **Note**: Accessing a service inside a container will NOT work of the service only listens on `localhost`.
+> **Note**: Accessing a service inside a container will NOT work if the service only listens on `localhost`.
 In other words, you have to make sure that the service listens on the outwards facing ethernet interfaces of the container.
 We told our Rails application to listen on `0.0.0.0` which is an alias for all interfaces.

 > **Note**: When using `-p 3000:3000` you instruct Docker to listen on all interfaces on your local machine.
 That means that your rails service will be accessible from other machines.
 Not what you want?
 Try `-p 127.0.0.1:3000:3000` instead to only listen on `localhost`.